shah-zobair/Oracle-ITL-on-Openshift/README.md

-# Oracle ITL and MDEX on Openshift
+# Oracle ITL and MDEX on OpenShift

 Oracle ITL 11.1.0